FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 If you have the option of storing arbitrary key value data in the new system, serialize the user object from the old system and store it there.
 The old user model may be helpful in the future because if there was data that mistranslated, you'll have the original copy.

 You'll also want to think about relationships between users and other objects.
 Groups, roles, historical data, and anything else the old system has tied to users.
 Make sure you know where this data is coming from, if it can be discarded, and if not, where it will end up.
-Perhaps it will be migrated to the new system, perhaps to a different datatore.
+Perhaps it will be migrated to the new system, perhaps to a different datastore.

 There are two field types worth commenting on in more detail.
 The first is user ids.
 These are often referenced by other systems and are used for auditing, analytics or other historical purposes.
 If you can preserve user ids, do so.